masindes/PROJECT_CLI/README.md

 3. Start the application by running python cli.py
 4. Use the provided commands to interact with the system

-# **API Documentation**
-The application uses a mock API for demonstration purposes.
-The API endpoints are as follows:
--GET /jobs: Returns a list of all jobs
--GET /jobs/:id: Returns a single job by id
--POST /jobs: Creates a new job
--PATCH /jobs/:id: Updates a job
--DELETE /jobs/:id: Deletes a job

 # **Installation**
 To install the dependencies, run the following command:
-1 . npm install
+1 . pipenv  install
 # **Usage**
 To start the application, run the following command:
-1 . npm start
+1 . python click.py

 # **Contribution**